ruthwanglusi/SI507-HW6/README.md

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**
-Find all the tags named as <li>, return that as an object (the length of the object = the number of list items on this whole page). <br>Display the number at where the id 'item' is.
+Find all the tags named as 'li', return that as an object (the length of the object = the number of list items on this whole page).
+<br>Display the number at where the id 'item' is in HTML.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
+It would be white, as white is the default background.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**
+The gray boxes are the background of paragraphs ('p' tags)
+<br>Update `background-color: #b3b3b3;` to a different value.
+<br>Update `border: 3px solid #FFFFFF;` to a different value.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**